The Odyssey: Essay Topics & Samples

 1. Five Priorities for Wisest Life: “The Odyssey” by Homer

 The Odyssey, commonly dated to 800 BC, explores a variety of themes relevant to the modern reader.
 Wondering what they are?
-Take a look at the sample and learn some valuable lessons from such an old book.
+Take a look at this sample and learn some valuable lessons from such an old epic.

 2. The Aeneid, the Iliad and the Odyssey Literature Comparison